talhankoc/resnet50-finetuning-and-quantization/README.md

 and validation split is provided by the maintainers of the MIT Indoor-67 dataset.
 The files are `Test Images.txt` and `Train Images.txt` under the `data/` dir.

-These are the results after 20 epochs of training.
+These are the results after training for 20 epochs on a 5k sample of images from the dataset.

 ![Training & Validation Accuracy](assets/Train_and_validation_accuracy.png)
 ![Training & Validation Loss](assets/Train_and_validation_loss.png)